tulasi-gh21/cloud-native-ml-deployment/README.md

-# Cloud Native ML Deployment using Docker, Kubernetes & Terraform
+# Cloud Native ML Deployment using Docker & Kubernetes

 ## Project Overview
 This project demonstrates how to build and deploy a Machine Learning application using modern cloud-native technologies.